 Considerable care should be exercised when releasing fish.
 Fish should be placed in the water and held by the base of the tail.
 If the fish does not swim away from your grasp on its own, gently move it forward in the water to get water flowing over the gills.
 For best results, move the fish in the forward direction only instead of back and forth.
-Moving the fish in a slow circle or gently towing it
+Moving the fish in a slow circle or gently towing it behind the boat will help water flow over the gills in the correct direction.

-All-Tackle Length Eligible Species and Minimum Lengths
+All-Tackle Length (Species and Minimum Lengths)